One of my favorite comedians, George Carlin, once said, “The caterpillar does all the work, but the butterfly gets all the publicity.”

 We refer to today as the “longest day of the year,” the day the “sun stands still in the sky.”
 Enjoy it-Celebrate it!
 Get Out and About today!

-Flying Solo on the Eastern Shore
+Chincoteague Island is located on the Eastern Shore of

 First, they are both part of a chain of sandy barrier islands separating the mainland from the Atlantic Ocean.
 Assateague Island, on the ocean side, is a 37-mile long and skinny island that extends northward towards Ocean City, Maryland.
 Most of Assateague Island is protected parkland by the National Park Service’s Assateague Island National Seashore.
 Chincoteague Island sits immediately west of Assateague’s southern tip, protected from the ocean by Assateague.
 It rests comfortably within Chincoteague Bay.
 To add a bit more confusion to the mix, the U.S. Fish and Wildlife Service maintains its Chincoteague National Wildlife Refuge on Assateague Island directly across a short causeway from Chincoteague Island and the town of Chincoteague.
 Got all that?
 Assateague is an island.
 Chincoteague is an island, a town, a bay and a wildlife refuge.